Ferperemero86/Tech-Demo/README.md

 - **Created ToDoForm reusable component**: Main logic is implemented in HomeView page, which is passed to the form component for reusability.
 Form has basic validation.

 - **Created Random ToDoTask functionality**: Uses a reusable axios api function validated with typescript.
 Data object comes with a different property called "completed".
 Every time the data is fetched the property is replaced for 'isCompleted' to match the Todo structure.

+- **Created functionality for editing and deleting todo tasks**: Reused same form and logic.